sammiej/lumohacks2018/README.md

 # lumohacks2018

 ShareIt is a web app and Chrome extension that allows first responders and veterans to contribute useful mental health resources to a community curated page using the extension.
 Users can also browse, filter, and upvote resources within the app.
-With the extension enabled, while performing any Google searches the extension automatically flags any results that have already been recommended to our app.
+With the extension enabled, the extension automatically flags any Google search results that have already been recommended to our app.

 ## Application
 <img src="https://user-images.githubusercontent.com/5414980/45794955-f3960900-bc4d-11e8-8405-05de7996e845.png" width="800px">